vasilakisfil/Introspected-REST/README.md

 What is important here is that the **data does not contain any metadata**, apart from runtime metadata.

 ### 10.2.
 Composing different metadata MicroTypes together
+We will describe our APIs capabilities by mixing together different MicroTypes targeted each one for a specific capability of our API, following the Single Responsibility Principle.
+The client will be able to retrieve the information of each metadata MicroType by introspecting the resource.

 #### 10.2.1.
 Structural metadata
 One of the most important things for a client to know is the expected structure of the request/response resource object along with information on the data types.